alphagov/government-service-design-manual/service-manual/user-centered-design/resources/forms.md

     url: /service-manual/user-centered-design
 ---

-## General guidance

-### Writing forms

-* Use sentence case
-* Address the user directly
-* Follow the style guide
-* Don’t invent proper nouns, eg don’t say ‘Check your Identity Profile’

-### Coding forms

-Use the [HTML5 specification](http://www.w3.org/TR/html51/) and [progressive enhancement](/service-manual/making-software/progressive-enhancement.html) when coding forms.
-This will ensure that they're fully accessible across the widest range of browsers and devices.

-Avoid changing the default appearance or behaviour of form elements without good reason.
-Users will be familiar with the defaults and familiarity aids comprehension.

 ## Form labels

+### Give your form controls labels

 All form elements other than buttons should have a label.
 A label must be associated with it's control using the 'for' attribute or by nesting the control inside the label.

+### Don't hide labels

+Don't hide labels unless the surrounding context makes them unnecessary.
+Never use `display: none` as this will stop the label being read out by screenreaders.
+Instead, use the 'visuallyhidden' class provided with the GOV.UK templates.

+### Write clear label text

+* Use sentence case
+* Give polite, clear, short instructions
+* Don't use 'please'
+* Don't use colons at the end

+### Indicate optional fields in their label

+Mark any optional fields in the labels with '(optional)'.
+This avoids repetitive '*' symbols, which then have to be explained.

+If you need to clarify that fields are mandatory, add text at the top of the form saying 'all fields are required unless stated otherwise'.

-### Positioning labels
+### Position labels near their controls

-By default, labels should be positioned above their control, but there are valid cases for left or right alignment of labels too.
+We recommend labels be positioned above their controls, however there maybe valid cases for other label alignments.

 The table below (from an [article on form design](http://uxdesign.smashingmagazine.com/2011/11/08/extensive-guide-web-form-usability/) in Smashing Magazine) outlines the relative advantages of each approach:

 |-----------------------------------|--------------|-------------------|---------------|
 |                                   | Top          | Right             | Left          |